CSC207-2024F-UofT/FizzBuzz/README.md

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.

-- [ ] Rerun the program to verify.
+- [ ] Rerun the program to verify that it still works.

 That's your first big IntelliJ trick!
 There are lots more.